Narcan 101: Before, During and After an Opioid Overdose

 • Press the plunger firmly to give the entire dose of naloxone nasal spray.
 Remove the naloxone nasal spray from the nostril after giving the dose

 If your loved one doesn’t respond within two to three minutes of receiving Narcan, try again.
-The drug wears off in around 30-90 minutes, so make sure you have a second dose handy while you’re waiting for EMTs to arrive.
+The drug wears off in around 30-90 minutes, so ensure you have a second dose handy while you’re waiting for EMTs to arrive.
 Keep two naloxone nasal sprays with you at all times.
 Store naloxone nasal sprays at room temperature (59⁰ to 77⁰ F), away from light.
 Avoid extreme temperatures.
 Do not freeze nasal spray.
 Each spray contains one dose and can’t be reused.
-Be sure to safely dispose of any unused supply.
+Be sure to dispose of any unused supplies safely.
 Call your doctor or pharmacist for a replacement if your supply has expired.

 After Narcan and Opioid Overdose: Helping Your Loved One Get into Treatment